 MacFly Pro is a reliable app capable of safely removing attachments.
 It knows exactly where to look for all sorts of cached email data in OSX.
 It also allows to view and choose the files you want to remove.

-Download and install MacFly Pro, then select Cleanup and hit Clean under the Mail Attachments section.
+Download and install MacFly Pro, then select Mail Attachments and hit Scan.
 Once it’s done scanning, simply select what you want to remove and hit Delete Selected.

 How to Prevent Mail from Littering Your Disk

 Now that you are done with cleaning out your attachments you can prevent Apple’s Mail app from downloading and storing such an obnoxious number of data.
 Bring up Mail>Preferences and switch to Accounts tab.
 Under the Download Attachments setting pick Recent or None, depending on what you want Mail to keep.

 The bottom line is that Mail can be quite troublesome to manage at first, yet it remains one of the top free apps to use with multiple email addresses.
 Dedicated Mac utilities can help a great deal when clearing out cached attachments.
 However, if that still is too much of a hassle, you can ditch Mail altogether and switch to a different app.

 Install to remove multiple trash files with MacFly Pro free trial.

 Don`t waste money on single-purpose apps if there`s multi-functional MacFly Pro!